criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

         CampaignApi apiInstance = new CampaignApi(defaultClient);
         String campaignId = "campaignId_example"; // String | The id of the campaign
+        Integer limit = 25; // Integer | The number of elements to be returned on a page.
-        List<String> limitToId = Arrays.asList(); // List<String> | The ids that you would like to limit your result set to
+        List<String> limitToIds = Arrays.asList(); // List<String> | The ids to limit the auction line item results to
-        Integer pageIndex = 0; // Integer | The 0 indexed page index you would like to receive given the page size Integer pageSize = 25; // Integer | The maximum number of items you would like to receive in this request try {
+        Integer offset = 0; // Integer | The (zero-based) starting offset into the collection. try {
-            EntityResourceCollectionOutcomeOfSponsoredProductsLineItemAndMetadata result = apiInstance.getAuctionLineItemsByCampaignIdV2(campaignId, limitToId, pageIndex, pageSize);
+            EntityResourceCollectionOutcomeOfSponsoredProductsLineItemAndMetadata result = apiInstance.getAuctionLineItemsByCampaignIdV2(campaignId, limit, limitToIds, offset);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling CampaignApi#getAuctionLineItemsByCampaignIdV2");